Silas C. Swallow

-Silas Comfort Swallow (March 5, 1839 – August 13, 1930) was a United States Methodist preacher and prohibitionist politician who was a lifelong opponent of slavery.
+Silas Comfort Swallow (March 5, 1839 – August 13, 1930) was a United States Methodist preacher and prohibitionist politician who was an opponent of slavery.
 He was the Prohibitionist presidential nominee in 1904.

 Early life

 On March 5, 1839, Silas Comfort Swallow was born in Wilkes-Barre, Pennsylvania, to George Swallow, a trustee of Wyoming Seminary, and Sarah Thompson.
 He was named after Methodist preacher Silas Comfort (1803–1868), an anti-slavery member of the Genesee, Oneida and Missouri Conferences.

 While serving in St. Louis, Missouri, Swallow admitted as evidence in a church trial the testimony of a Negro, a practice which was forbidden in public trials in Missouri at the time.
 He was censured by his Conference, but that censure was overturned by the 1840 General Conference.
 The General Conference then bowed to Southern pressure and passed a resolution prohibiting the testimony of Negroes in church trials within states that forbade such testimony in public trials.
 That resolution was rescinded in 1844.
 Before entering the ministry, Silas was employed as a school teacher from the age of 16 to 21 and later studied law.